COURSE

 HUNGRY CEMENT INDUSTRY

-This article understands the graphics first in their biographical and political context and then within a longer history of organizational and anti- imperialist drawings.
-Although Pollux was unmasked, Baehler’s obsessive archive of work and half-finished research projects was never properly opened.
+This article first considers the graphics in their biographical and political context and then within the broader history of organizational and anti-imperialist drawings.
+Although Pollux was unmasked, Baehler’s obsessive archive of work and half-finished research projects was never fully explored.

-In the mid-1930s, Baehler made a transition from what he called building systems to questioning them.
+In the mid-1930s, Baehler transitioned from what he called building systems to questioning them.
 Just before this, he worked on the construction of a dam in Morocco.
-Baehler describes this experience as both his most significant achievement as an engineer and his first encounter with colonialism and the repression of European finance in the country.
-He later moved from Morocco to Paris.
-He then worked for the French Communist Party and, with a group of collaborators, published pieces under the name Pierre Lenoir criticizing the power of global finance, including an investigation of the French cement industry.
+Baehler described this experience as both his most significant achievement as an engineer and his first encounter with colonialism and the repression of European finance in the country.
+He later moved from Morocco to Paris, where he worked for the French Communist Party.
+With a group of collaborators, he published works under the name Pierre Lenoir, criticizing the power of global finance, including an investigation into the French cement industry.

 THE BATTLE